 Stuart Butler is a senior fellow in Economic Studies at The Brookings Institution.
 Prior to joining Brookings, Butler spent 35 years at The Heritage Foundation as director of the Center for Policy Innovation and earlier as Vice President for Domestic and Economic Policy Studies.
 He is also a visiting fellow at the Convergence Center for Policy Resolution.

-Butler is a member of the editorial board of Health Affairs and the board of Mary’s Center, a group of Washington, D.C.-area community health centers.
-He also serves on several advisory councils, including for the Peterson Center on Healthcare, the National Coalition for Cancer Survivorship, and the March of Dimes.
+Butler is a member of the editorial board of Health Affairs and the board of Briya Public Charter School in the Washington, D.C.-area.
+He also serves on several advisory councils, including for the Peterson Center on Healthcare.

 Butler has played a prominent role in the debate over health care equity and reform, focusing on social determinants of health and the use of market approaches and state innovation.
 He has also researched and written on a wide range of other issues, including budget process reform, the future of higher education, economic mobility, and federal entitlement reform.